 I, however, had thought that we would get drenched and I left my phone in the car.
 I have never regretted anything more because I missed out on capturing the largest leaf sighting we all had ever seen and a sheep headbutting Blue and chasing us!
 A sheep!

 I guess the best memories are the ones you capture in your heart.
 That’s my attempt to console myself and it is not working!

 We returned to the main accommodation area via the same hiking route for dinner.
 This time, we skipped ordering à la carte in favour of the buffet spread.
 It was a great decision as the spread was fantastic.
 My favourite item was the lemon cake dessert.
 I just couldn’t get enough of it.

 It began to rain again during dinner, so we extended our time at the restaurant with a card game Kelly and Jimmy taught us.
 And for the life of me, I just couldn’t get the hang of it!
 I shamefully exited the game in the 5th round after maintaining a losing streak 5 times in a row!
 Everyone else enjoyed playing to the finish while I enjoyed watching from the sidelines 🙂

 A Thunder Storm and a Cold Night…

 Eventually, the rains subsided enough for us to get into our cars and drive back to the campsite.
 Getting back was quite the journey.
-First, we missed our turning as Aberdare Cottages doesn’t have signs to the site.
-But once we calculated how my kilometers we needed to drive to get to it, we were able to find it easily.
+First, we missed our turning as Aberdare Cottages doesn’t have signs to the campsite.
+But once we calculated how my kilometres we needed to drive to get to it, we were able to find it easily.

 Another thing we had to deal with was the muddy and slippery unpaved road leading downhill to the campsite.
 After slightly sliding off-road during our descent, we all wondered how we would make it back to the top of the hill the next morning.